 2. The follow up to that is that you should have your main meal after your workout or exercise routine.
-You may have another meal afterwards if you are on the plan where meals are allowed in an eating window like the 16:8 intermittent fasting plan.
+You may have another meal afterwards.
+But must be within the eating window of the intermittent fasting plan.

 3. You can take bcaa supplement just before your exercise.
 It’s not going to hurt your results.
-If anything it is actually a good thing as bcaas contain essential amino acids that will help with muscle building and muscle bulk maintenance.
+If anything, it is actually a good thing as bcaas contain essential amino acids.
+BCAAs help with muscle building and muscle bulk maintenance.
 See article on the advantages of using BCAAs.

-4. On fast days, one way of coping is to have warm beverages but absolutely calorie-free sweeteners only are allowed.
-This is particularly important in the evenings as it is the time you will be most tempted to cheat.
+4. On fast days, one way of coping is to have warm beverages.
+But absolutely calorie-free sweeteners only are allowed in your beverage.
+This is particularly important in the evenings.
+The time you will be most tempted to cheat.

 5. For those on alternate fasting day plan, ensure you slash your calories to 500 Calories, maybe 600 Calories if you are a man.
-Having a good dose of juiced up greens can give you a feeling of fullness whilst holding back on the calories at the same time.
+Having a good dose of leafy greens can give you a feeling of fullness.
+Whilst controlling your calorie intake at the same time.

 6. Having proteins on fast days can also be a good idea.
 White meat like Turkey, Chicken, Goose or Broad beans for vegetarians can let you hold up the fast more effectively.

 7. Reconstitute your macronutrients on your workout days and rest days.
 Carbs should constitute 60% of your meal on days you exercise and have high fat diet on rest days.
 Maintain the protein content the same on all days.